Ever sat at the edge of your seat as the credits rolled, marveling at the sheer spectacle of a film’s climax?

 The movie script is put together and broken down into shots or scenes – in other words, storyboarding.
 Once the plan is set, the pre-production phase ends, and the execution or production phase begins.

 The production phase is where the shooting, recording, and capturing of video and audio take place.
-Each movie scene is acted out, and voiceovers are recorded, producing the raw footage that’ll be later edited in the post-production process.
+Each movie scene is acted out, and voiceovers are recorded, producing the movie footage that’ll be later edited in the post-production process.

 Film Post-Production Process and Workflow